 practices at six elementary schools (Barrington, Becker, Blazier, Blanton, Cook and Pickle) and four middle schools (Dobie, Mendez, Garcia YMLA and Burnet).

-Angela Ward, Administrative Supervisor of Race Equity, is the EIR Grant Project Director.
+Angela M. Ward, PhD, is the administrative supervisor of race equity, and the EIR Grant project director.
 The grant provides one grant coordinator and seven Restorative Practices Associates.
 Four RPAs support the middle schools, and three elementary RPAs support two elementary schools.
 The RPAs are closely aligned to support SEL, No Place for Hate, Multi-Tiered Systems of Support, and Mental Health Centers.

 The following questions guide the work of the EIR grant: